Bathtubs vs Shower – Which Offers Better Resale Value in 2026

 Which should you consider: A bathtub or shower for resale value?

-Before choosing between a shower or bathtub for resale value, consider the answers to these questions first:
+Before choosing between a shower or bathtub for resale value, take a step back and evaluate your specific situation.

 2. Which material are you using?
 Choosing appropriate material can make either a bathtub or shower more appealing for resale.
-When adding a shower or bathtub, consider which would look more visually appealing to your buyers.
+When adding a shower or bathtub, consider the pros and cons of common bathtub materials to determine which would look more visually appealing to your buyers.

 3. What do you currently have in your space?
 Another factor that can help in your decision is what your home currently has.
 Ideally every bathroom would have both a shower or bathtub but that generally isn’t practical.
 If your home already has showers installed, consider a bathtub or if you only have a bathtub, consider a shower.
 Remember that potential buyers desire options.